MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/monitor-dataflow-refreshes.md

 # Monitor your Dataflow refreshes with Power BI

-When using dataflows in your maker portal environment you have the ability to monitor dataflow refreshes using Power BI.
-We support all types of dataflows except the ones that are created within a Power BI workspace.
+When working with any kind dataflows except Power BI dataflows you have the ability to monitor dataflow refreshes using Power BI.
 We'll guide you step by step to setup your own dashboard to share with everyone within your team.
 This will provide insights into success rate of refreshes, duration and much more.

 [![Image of a gear.](media/refreshhistory-dashboard/dashboard-preview.PNG)](media/refreshhistory-dashboard/dashboard-preview.PNG)